 Editor’s Note: This is a guest post by Sandy Kreps of Modern Simplicity.
-She is the author of Fresh Start: 31 Days to Simplify, Declutter and Rein in the Chaos.

 One of the biggest issues people face when deciding to simplify their lives is this: Can I simplify my lifestyle if my spouse or family doesn’t want to?
 How do I pursue a simpler life when my family won’t help?

 I was very fortunate that my husband has been on board with simplifying since the first time I mentioned it (my kids are a different story).
 While the majority of the purging, organizing, and schedule maintenance falls to me, it is helpful knowing he supports my efforts.
 Not everyone is as lucky as I am.

 I’ve talked to husbands who were adamant that their homes not change one iota, and I’ve talked to wives who refused to let go of anything.
 It can be a tough issue when you are the one who is overwhelmed and struggling to find a clearer path.

 Here are some tips I have found helpful to deal with this disconnect between partners:

 Find Common Ground.
 It is rare that a spouse or family member is completely inflexible about simplifying.
 Often times, it is the fear of what they might say that hinders progress.
 This is why an honest, open discussion about your household’s possessions, needs, schedule, and goals is so important.
 Focusing on what you as a couple or as a family want out of life can take the stress off of the decision to get rid of that old VCR or stack of unread books.